banner

 }

-In the native method, it first calls the registerInputChannel method of NativeInputManager to register the inputChannel, and then sets the dispose callback for the inputChannel.
-In the registerInputChannel method of NativeInputManager, it retrieves the InputDispatcher and registers the inputChannel in it.
+In the native method, it first calls the registerInputChannel method of NativeInputManager to register the inputChannel, and then sets the dispose callback for the inputChannel, which will be called when the inputChannel is disposed.
+In the registerInputChannel method of NativeInputManager, it retrieves the InputDispatcher and registers the inputChannel to it.

 status_t NativeInputManager::registerInputChannel(JNIEnv* /* env */,